aksommerville/ra3/README.md

 - - [ ] Deliver screencaps.
 - - - [ ] Screencaps from OpenGL context.
 Need a native OpenGL client to test this.
 - - [x] Hard pause and step.
+- - [x] When window loses focus, CPU spikes and audio starts to barf. ...needed some aucvt-driven timing regulation.
+- - [ ] Option to black out some portion of the framebuffer edge?
+I think Castlevania 2 could benefit from this.
 - [ ] Backend
 - - [ ] Check that we set O_CLOEXEC on all long-lived files; I bet we don't.
 - - [ ] Real time framebuffer stream and input override -- support the GDEX use case, where there's an RA server on each play station, and admin on a laptop.